-- 9. This section: - (i) defines displaced persons' entitlements and eligibility, and describes all resettlement assistance measures (includes an entitlement matrix); - (ii) specifies all assistance to vulnerable groups, including women, and other special groups; and. - (iii) outlines opportunities for affected persons to derive appropriate development benefits from the project.
+- (i) defines displaced persons' entitlements and eligibility, and describes all resettlement assistance measures (includes an entitlement matrix); - (ii) specifies all assistance to vulnerable groups, including women, and other special groups; and. - (iii) outlines opportunities for affected persons to derive appropriate development benefits from the project.